 READ MORE: What Chicken Breed Lays Green Eggs

-Dark brown egg layers are at higher chances of experiencing this defect.
+Dark brown egg layers are at higher chance of experiencing this defect.
 Many a time, my Marans have laid speckled eggs.

 Marans, Empordanesa, Easter Eggers, Barenevelders, and Penedesenca.
 Welsummers lay speckled eggs as a matter of course; it’s a breed trait.